cander76/stat386-projects/_posts/2022-08-02-first-blog.md

 title:  "Beginner's Guide to ggplot"
 date:   2022-08-02
 author: Caitlyn Anderson
-description: This is a cool project.
+description: The basics of data visualization in RStudio.
 image:
 ---

-Blog content
+# Why is ggplot useful?